Richard Brickhouse

-Richard Brickhouse (born October 27, 1939 in Rocky Point, North Carolina) is a retired NASCAR driver.
+Richard Brickhouse (born October 27, 1939, in Rocky Point, North Carolina) is an American former NASCAR driver.
 He is best known for winning the inaugural Talladega 500 in 1969 after a boycott of the top stars of the sport at the time because concerns with tire wear with the high rate of speeds at the racetrack.
-Though Brickhouse ran his final race in 1982, he did attempt a comeback in 1995 at age 55 at Rockingham driving for former driver Dick Skillen.
+Though Brickhouse ran his final race in 1982, he did attempt a comeback in 1995, at the age of 55, at Rockingham driving for former driver Dick Skillen.
 The comeback was cut short, as Brickhouse crashed his No. 14 Chevy in qualifying.
-Brickhouse concluded his career with one win, four top fives and 13 career top 10s in 39 races.
+Brickhouse concluded his career with one win, four top-fives and thirteen career top-tens in 39 races.
 He held the Guinness book of world records for fastest time on a closed circuit for many years.

+Motorsports results

+NASCAR

+(key) (Bold – Pole position awarded by qualifying time.
+Italics – Pole position earned by points standings or practice time. * – Most laps led.)